RedHat-UX/red-hat-design-system/docs/patterns/logo-wall/style.md

 ### Focus

 <rh-alert state="info">
-  The Focus states have the same styles as the Hover states, except for the focus ring.
+  The focus states have the same styles as the hover states, except for the focus ring.
 </rh-alert>

 <uxdot-example width-adjustment="400px">